INVESTMENT 2025-26 BUDGET

 - Specific-purpose capital grants are allocated to metropolitan and regional health services to replace in-scope critical at-risk engineering infrastructure valued at up to $300,000 (excluding GST).
 The grants can also be used to replace engineering infrastructure greater than $300,000 (excluding GST) if the health service considers it to be the highest risk of all the outstanding in-scope assets.

-Health service investments are accountable to asset plans, must maximise value-for-money procurement and must be consistent with government policies, practices, and asset management frameworks.
+Health service investments are accountable to maximise value-for-money procurement and must be consistent with government policies, practices, and asset management frameworks.

 Criteria